RiceDope/Callisto/README.md

 - ArrayList sort operation (Returns a new ArrayList that is sorted.
 Or can overwrite current)
 - List wanted functionality
 - Create basic Queue

+## Constant

+Tasks that will require constant additions will appear here.

+- Build tests

 ## Completed